Jade Jagger: Personal life

 While preparing for her A-Levels at Cambridge Centre for Sixth-form Studies in 1988, Jagger began a relationship with classmate Piers Jackson.
 She and Piers have two daughters, Assisi Lola Jackson (born 1992) and Amba Isis Jackson (born 1996).

 In 2004 Jagger began dating DJ Dan Williams.
-There were reports that they married in February 2009 but she has denied this and they separated in 2010.
+There were reports that they married in February 2009 but she has denied this.

 Jagger married graphic designer/art director Adrian Fillary at Aynhoe Park, Northamptonshire, on 30 June 2012.
 They have a son, Ray Emmanuel Fillary (born 2014).

 Jagger became a grandmother on 19 May 2014, when her daughter Assisi gave birth to a daughter, Ezra Key.
 On 28 March 2019 Assisi gave birth to a second daughter, Romy Pearl Ciara Key.

+Jagger was arrested in 2023 in Ibiza, Spain on charges of attacking police officers.